TLA+ is easy if you know how to abstract

 Using refinements

 Refinements are another interesting concept that I wasn't aware of before the seminar lessons.
-They are similar to the concept of inheritance in object-oriented programming languages.

 We can define the spec of a problem in a very abstract way, and then use refinements to define new specs of the problem that are less abstract.
 We can continue writing less abstract specs until we reach the right level of abstraction for checking the properties we need.